Fractured Magic: Chapter Twenty-Eight

 “Drys, that’s your debt repaid, isn’t it?”
 Maebhe said to them.
 “Why aren’t you going back to Home?”

-“Are you trying to get rid of me, Maebhe Cairn?
-My debt to Hallisey is repaid, but I think you owe me a debt of your own,” Drys said, throwing an arm around her shoulders and starting back toward the new city.
-When Maebhe frowned and shoved at them, they released her and said, “Easy, I’m only teasing.
-I’d just like to explore Orean.”
+“Are you trying to get rid of me, Mae-vuh?
+My debt to Egil is repaid, but I think you owe me a debt of your own,” Drys said, throwing an arm around her shoulders and starting back toward the new city.
+Maebhe laughed, leaned into their side, and then pushed them gently away—it wasn’t a rejection, not outright.
+Drys brightened, seeming to realize as much.
+“Really, I’d just like to explore Orean,” they said.
 They looked around, their eyes catching on the old black castle.

 “You’re not exploring there.
 In fact, none of you are coming to the old city again,” Kieran said sternly, following their gaze.